Switzerland

 See remarks

-Switzerland has no official regogised institution to educate GOC candidates.
+Switzerland has no official recognised institution to educate GOC candidates.
 Further, OFCOM Switzerland takes no GOC exams.

 Yes